Vaishnavi6825/orca-assistant/README.md

 A **clean, well-organized codebase** is the difference between a quick prototype and a **long-term, scalable project**.
 It’s a **roadmap for collaboration** and a testament to good development practices.

+-📝 LinkedIn Post for Day 14:[https://www.linkedin.com/posts/kiruthika-m-66b1a5254_buildwithmurf-30daysofvoiceagents-murfai-activity-7362101312450150400-lV2M?utm_source=share&utm_medium=member_desktop&rcm=ACoAAD6tG3MBYWx9mOEBXuTEYqfqcrMbrpxUBwE]

+---

+# 🚀 Day 15 | WebSockets in Action 🌐

+We’ve officially hit the **halfway mark** of my *30 Days of AI Voice Agents* challenge — and today was all about **real-time communication**. 🎉

+## 💠 Today’s Focus: WebSockets
+I implemented a **`/ws` WebSocket endpoint** on my FastAPI server.
+Using Postman, I was able to:

+- ✅ Establish a WebSocket connection
+- ✅ Send messages from the client
+- ✅ Receive echoed responses back from the server in real-time

+## 🛠️ Development Tip
+To keep my codebase clean, I followed the tip of creating a **new branch called `streaming`** so that my non-streaming code remains unaffected.
+This small step goes a long way in ensuring maintainability and smoother development. 💡

+## ✨ Why this matters
+WebSockets enable **persistent, low-latency communication**, which is critical for building **responsive voice agents** and **interactive AI systems**.

+-📝 LinkedIn Post for Day 15:[https://www.linkedin.com/posts/kiruthika-m-66b1a5254_buildwithmurf-30daysofvoiceagents-murfai-activity-7362445172187521024-A5vV?utm_source=share&utm_medium=member_desktop&rcm=ACoAAD6tG3MBYWx9mOEBXuTEYqfqcrMbrpxUBwE]

 ---